PHILIPPINES COUNTRY GUIDE

 The steps for starting a Philippines company are as follows:

-1. Register the Business with the SEC (once approved, you will receive a Certificate of Registration)
+1. Register the Business with the SEC (once approved, you’ll receive a Certificate of Registration)

-2. Obtain Clearance from the Barangay (the government district of your chosen region)
+2. Get Clearance from the Barangay (the government district of your chosen region)

-3. Acquire Your Company Business Permit (this is obtained from the local mayor’s office)
+3. Apply for Company Business Permit (this is obtained from the local mayor’s office)

-4. Register Your Company with the Bureau of Internal Revenue (this is how you get your Taxpayer Identification Number (TIN) and ensures you will meet your tax obligations)
+4. Register Your Company with the Bureau of Internal Revenue (this is how you get your TIN)

-5. Register as an Employer (you must sign up for social security, health insurance, and the Home Development Mutual Fund)
+5. Register as an Employer (you must sign up for social security and health insurance)

-Because the Philippine government is looking to attract foreign businesses, it has made major improvements to simplify the incorporation process for foreign companies.
+The government is looking to attract investment in the Philippines, it has made improvements to simplify the incorporation for foreign companies.

 Regardless, it’s still difficult to start a Philippines company.
 There are also a number of industries from which foreigners are limited or fully excluded from participation.